How Can We Help?

 What’s the Purpose of This Feature?

+This feature allows dashboard-level parameters to override data source filters, removing the need for multiple data source copies with different filters.
+Filters can be dynamically set using a query-string format, enabling interactive filtering directly from the dashboard.
+This works for text-based filters, improving performance and ease of use.
 Imagine you have a dashboard in Sintel BI where you’re looking at some data, like sales or user info.
 Usually, to filter the data (like showing only one region or filtering by a specific product type), you’d have to go into the data source settings, make your changes, and refresh the dashboard.
-This new feature allows you to set up those filters in the dashboard—making it much easier to control and change what data you see directly on the dashboard.
+This new feature allows you to set up those filters in the dashboard, making it much easier to control and change what data you see directly on the dashboard.

 Key Parts of How It Works